mattsam1234/hangman/README.md

 2. **init** method initialises all the variables
 3. check_guess() takes the users guess and checks whether it is in the word
 4. ask_for_input() geta the user to input a letter.
 If the letter is invalid, a new guess will be asked for.
 If its valid then it runs the check_guess() function

+### My Experience doing this

+I found this project to be built up in a strange way.
+In terms of the milestones i would have expected to slowly build up the functionality in functions then bring it all together layer by layer.

+I personally need to get better at testing my greater than and less than checks as have found i often get them confused.

+During the project i had to look up how to get the index position of a variable in a for loop.
+This was where i used the enumerate function in the check_guess() function.

+Overall this project for me was more of a learning curve by documenting the progress in the README file.
+As for the complexity of the project overall this was a fairly easy project.